 MBSA has issued bonds under its DMTN Programme, which are listed on the JSE.
 Bonds are issued periodically as funding requirements arise.
-The bonds are held to maturity, which ranging between 1 to 5 years with the final settlement being made on 17 September 2024 and are issued at market related rates of interest, referenced off the 3-month JIBAR with spreads between 0.75% to 1.32%, as well as fixed interest rates maturing in April 2029 ranging from 8.91% to 9.04%.
+The bonds are held to maturity, which ranging between 1 to 5 years with the final settlement being made on 30 September 2025 and are issued at market related rates of interest, referenced off the 3-month JIBAR with spreads between 0.95% to 1.30%.